dalugoSU/lyrics_finder/README.md

 ## lyrics_finder

 This is a little project using musixmatch's API.
 It is the light version so it does not return all the lyrics haha.
+It also uses azure's text analytic's resource to get lyric sentiment.

 ### To use (windows, python 3.8):